3dkrender/WAX_CS_Template/Client/README.md

 ## Usage

+## Session Management

+The client uses the WharfKit library for session management.
+The session is stored in the browser's local storage.
+The session is created when the user logs in and destroyed when the user logs out.

 ## Client Connection

-The client uses the ual-reactjs-renderer library to connect to the WAX blockchain.
-This library handles the blockchain connection and provides user account data.

-The user account data, as well as authentication status, are stored in the Redux store.
-The `useSelector` hook from react-redux is used to access this data.
+The client connects to the server using the axios library.
+The server URL is specified in the environment variables.

 ## Landing Page and Login